foo-software/ghost-graphql/packages/ghost-graphql-server/README.md

 - Exports an Apollo Server class as a module supporting overriding options (to override the pre-populated options that resolve Ghost API endpoints).
 - Exposes a CLI (with limited options).

-_If you're looking to import resolvers or other pieces independently, or visualize queries - head over to the [`@foo-software/ghost-graphql` package](https://github.com/foo-software/ghost-graphql/tree/master/packages/ghost-graphql)._
+_If you're looking to import resolvers or other pieces independently - head over to the [`@foo-software/ghost-graphql` package](https://github.com/foo-software/ghost-graphql/tree/master/packages/ghost-graphql)._

 ## Table of Contents